maxsupermanhd/movementpossession/README.md

 once you started pressing the key you must release it or change your inputs state/combination in order for the chat command to be rendered and have duration

+currently recorded combination would be live-displayed in top right

 send key sends sequence to twitch

 clear clears recorded sequence (to start a new one, inital delay before inputs ignored)